2nil-web/webview-app/README.md

    - To set the webview library run the "initlib.sh" script under bash or the "initlib.bat" script under Windows cmd.
    - Then run make under gcc.
-   - Or build the webview-test.sln under MS Visual Studio.
+   - Or build the webview-app.sln under MS Visual Studio.